DeathMaster001/Scooby-Doo-Unmasker/README.md

 - Input and Position Viewer

 ## Unmasked Lua Scripts
-If your interested, I have a similar project of Lua Scripts for Unmasked that work with the Dolphin Lua Core emulator, check it out [here](https://github.com/DeathMaster001/Scooby-Doo-Unmasked-Lua-Scripts).
+If your interested, I have a similar project of Lua Scripts for Unmasked that works with the Dolphin Lua Core emulator, check it out [here](https://github.com/DeathMaster001/Scooby-Doo-Unmasked-Lua-Scripts).

 ## Original Projects